 So, in no particular order, here are the 5 most popular tools for feedback management today:

-airfocus is a complete solution for managing customer feedback then feeding it directly into the product roadmap.
-Built with a simple modular approach, Airfocus even allows users to share custom roadmaps based on customer feedback 一 so they can really see their suggestions in action.
+airfocus is a complete solution for managing customer feedback and then feeding it directly into the product roadmap.
+Built with a simple modular approach, airfocus even allows users to share custom roadmaps based on customer feedback 一 so they can really see their suggestions in action.

 Hotjar Surveys is an advanced surveying tool available as part of the Hotjar heatmap tool.
 It allows users to send cross-device surveys with multiple question formats and reporting options.

 Survicate is a feedback management tool with built-in NPS features.
-It can be deployed across websites, web apps, and mobile apps, as well as via link or email.
+It can be deployed across websites, web apps, and mobile apps, as well as via links or email.

 SurveyMonkey is one of the most well-known survey tools, offering comprehensive design options, mass emailing, as well as advanced features such as sample selection and bias elimination.

-UserVoice is an all-in-one customer feedback management platform which can be enabled in almost any website, app, or mobile app.
+UserVoice is an all-in-one customer feedback management platform that can be enabled on almost any website, app, or mobile app.
 Importantly, it also offers a robust back-end data analysis suite for making sense of customer feedback.

 You might have heard the term ‘Enterprise Feedback Management’, or EFM, being used almost interchangeably with Customer Feedback Management, and the two are very similar in concept 一 but they’re also different.